-Manistique Area Schools’ students, aged 12-19, will be able to take a baseline exam during the school day the week of October 22-26, 2018.
+Manistique Area Schools’ students, aged 12-19, were offered a baseline exam during the school day the week of October 22-26, 2018.
 If a concussion is suspected at any time, the student will then retake the test.
 Both the baseline test and the post injury test data will be evaluated by the student’s Healthcare Provider of choice or our ImPACT team.
 Through this process these healthcare professionals will determine when return to play is appropriate and safe for the injured student.

 Schoolcraft Memorial Hospital and Manistique Area Schools are continually striving to keep your student’s health and safety at the forefront of any athletic experience.
 We are excited to use the ImPACT program as it will provide us with the best available means of managing concussions and preventing potential brain damage that can occur with multiple concussions.
 All students must have a completed permission slip and have appropriate signatures before any ImPACT testing can be performed.
 ImPACT testing will be provided every year.